clueless-bachu/Astar-Algorithm-Implementation-on-Turtlebot/README.md

 ##### Running the program

-Runthe following commands on the terminal:
+Run the following commands on the terminal:
 ```
 cd <catkin workspace>
 source devel/setup.bash